hijocarlos/Blog/_posts/2014-06-09-so-a-pocket-guide-to-google-seach-operators.md

 ---
 layout:     post
-title:      A Pocket Guide to Google Search Operator
+title:      A Pocket Guide to Google Search Operators
-date:       2014-06-09 12:32:18
+date:       2017-10-09 12:32:18
-summary:    Transform your plain text into static websites and blogs.
-Simple, static, and blog-aware.
+summary:    'Tricks you can't forget when seaching on the big G'
 categories: jekyll pixyll
 ---